GriffinPlus/dotnet-libs-logging-interface/README.md

 ## Supported Platforms

 The library is entirely written in C# using .NET Standard 2.0.
-A more specific build for .NET Framework 4.6.1 minimizes dependencies to framework components and provides optimizations for the this framework.
+More specific builds for .NET Framework 4.6.1, 4.8, .NET 6.0 and .NET 8.0 minimize dependencies to framework components and provides optimizations for the these frameworks.

 Therefore it should work on the following platforms (or higher):
 - .NET Framework 4.6.1